 Apple has decided to block all iPhone cameras at concerts.
 Why this decision?
 For copyright reasons, of course, but can we also go further and say that Apple wants us to "enjoy the moment"?
 Now more and more often at events, concerts, and so on and so forth, we are all just intent on recording, photographing, sharing, without ever really living the moment we are living.

-The same singer Adele recently reprimanded her fans who, attending a concert, were all intent on filming rather than watching their favorite singer live.
-"I'm here in real life - he told her from the stage - you can enjoy everything live rather than through the video camera".
+The same singer Adele recently reprimanded her fans that, attending a concert, they were all intent on filming rather than watching their favorite singer live.
+"I'm here in real life - she told her from the stage - you can enjoy everything live rather than on camera."

 E Prince asked YouTube to delete fan videos.
 Also Gianna Nannini he tried to say no to cell phones at concerts, and asked fans to turn them off, because those who spend time taking pictures or videos with their cell phone "do not enjoy the show and often disturb others".
 The screens distract those who shoot and also those of the rows behind.